"Beginning Smocking Information

 roller bar (and needles) in place and adding side pins as well as enlarging

 the handle bars to accommodate thicker pieces of fabric such as corduroy.
+Today Read pleaters are the only ones still being manufactured.

 If you are interested in buying a pleater here are the pleaters that I sell